MartaBia/virtual-exhibition/README.md

 ## About the project

-Welcome to my Virtual Exhibition website!
-This application is powered by the V&A API and
+Welcome to my Virtual Exhibition powered by the V&A API!
+This project was a fun opportunity for me to dive into the world of the V&A Museum and create a captivating website that showcases a collection of fascinating toys.
+The primary goal of this project was to explore and leverage the V&A API, utilizing its vast collection of data to curate an immersive virtual exhibition.
+With a passion for both technology and the arts, I wanted to create a website that not only celebrates the beauty and historical significance of toys but also serves as a testament to the power of digital platforms in bringing cultural experiences to life.

 ## See the website 👀

-If you are curious and want to the result of my website, you can find it [here](https://martabia.github.io/virtualexhibition.html)!
-(You will need to click on the button 'visit site' the first time you access)
+If you are curious and want to see the result of my website, you can find it [here](https://martabia.github.io/virtualexhibition.html)!
+(You will need to click on the button 'visit site' the first time you access.)

 ## Run the program 🏃🏻‍♀️